 Introduction to Trauma-Informed Practices

-Childhood Education International provides the online micro-course “Introduction to Trauma-Informed Practices” through our Health and Well-Being Practice Area.
+Childhood Education International provides the online micro-course “Introduction to Trauma-Informed Practices” through our Well-Being Practice Area.

 Children who have experienced trauma need caregivers who understand trauma.
 They must understand the impact it can have on their vulnerable and developing brains and their physical bodies.
 Therefore, compassionate and responsive caregivers are essential for children’s healing.